JadeAbel/PacMen-Exercise/README.md

 Description: Upon clicking PacMan, he chomps across your screen from left to right.
 Upon hitting the right edge, he will make his way back.
 Usage: FUN

 HOW TO RUN: Open the index.html file on your browser.
+You may need to clone this repository to your machine.

 Support: Email jade.marie.abel@gmail.com
 Roadmap: In the future, PacMan might get chased by ghosts.
 He may also change colors.